Couroutines#

 An awaiter is used at a

-expression and the (possible) suspension of the enclosing coroutine.-
+co_awaitexpression to control the behavior of the thatco_awaitexpression and the (possible) suspension of the enclosing coroutine.-

 template<typename P>